ManishChembeti/ManishChembeti/README.md

 ✵ Computer Science Undergrad and sometimes a Freelance Illustrator.

-✵ I like everything from Data Science & Graphic Design except Frontend Development, which I despise.
+✵ I like everything from Data Science & Graphic Design except Frontend development, which I despise.